> Recent Exhibitions

 Wednesday 6 August 1.15pm, East Ground Gallery

 Karen Sweeney (Assistant Curator, Exhibitions, IMMA) discusses a selection of works featured in Isabel Nolan's exhibition.
-Click here to book
+Listen back to this talk on Soundcloud

 In Conversation | Isabel Nolan + Sally O Reilly